jamesrcutmore/smartgym/README.md

 - You can login and edit and also add new recipes.

-- You can register from the login page or go straight to sign up.
+- You can register from the login page.

 - social media links on footer.

-**_Recipes avaliable to all users_**
+**_Products avaliable to all users_**

-All recipes are avaliable to all users, so that all users will get to taste what the website is all about, and what they can experience, then decide if they would like to explore more functionalities of the website.
+All products are avaliable to all users, so that all users will get to exsperience what the website is all about, and what they can experience, then decide if they would like to explore more functionalities of the website.

-**_Users can search recipes based on either key words or ingredients_**
+**_Users can search products based on  key words.**

-For smoothies, most people may not familiar with a specific name.
-The main ingredient or the main liquid is what people look at when it comes to searching.
+For products and merchandise, most people may not familiar with a specific name. or want to go to a specific product.This is what people look at when it comes to searching.
 This feature will meet this particular user need.

-**_Users can view full recipe_**
+**_Users can browse each menu_**

-Users can access the full recipe page and view the ingredients and method, smoothie category and the username of the recipe creator.
+Users can access the all products page and view everything, by price ,catogory or rating.

 **_Users account management_**